marcos-nunes-dev/albion-aegis/RAILWAY_QUICK_START.md

 The application will automatically:
 - ✅ Fetch battles from Albion API
-- ✅ Store data in Supabase PostgreSQL
+- ✅ Store data in PostgreSQL
-- ✅ Process kill events via Railway Redis queues
+- ✅ Process kill events via Redis queues
 - ✅ Provide metrics and health checks
 - ✅ Handle rate limiting and errors gracefully